Erfurt: Population

 Around the year 1500, the city had 18,000 inhabitants and was one of the largest cities in the Holy Roman Empire.
 The population then more or less stagnated until the 19th century.
 The population of Erfurt was 21,000 in 1820, and increased to 32,000 in 1847, the year of rail connection as industrialization began.
 In the following decades Erfurt grew up to 130,000 at the beginning of World War I and 190,000 inhabitants in 1950.
 A maximum was reached in 1988 with 220,000 persons.
 In 1991, after the German reunification and when Erfurt became the capital of Thuringia state, it had a population of about 205,000.
 The bad economic situation in eastern Germany after the reunification resulted in a decline in population, which fell to 200,000 in 2002 before rising again to 206,000 in 2011.
-The average growth of population between 2009 and 2012 was approximately 0.68 % p. a., whereas the population in bordering rural regions is shrinking with accelerating tendency.
+The average growth of population between 2009 and 2012 was approximately 0.68% p. a., whereas the population in bordering rural regions is shrinking with accelerating tendency.
 Suburbanization played only a small role in Erfurt.
 It occurred after reunification for a short time in the 1990s, but most of the suburban areas were situated within the administrative city borders.
-Erfurt is also the 10th-largest city in Germany by area with area of 269.17 km2.
+Erfurt is also the 34th-largest city in Germany by overall (and 10th-largest among major cities with a population of 100,000 or more) by area, with area of 269.91 km2.

 The birth deficit was 200 in 2012, this is −1.0 per 1,000 inhabitants (Thuringian average: −4.5; national average: −2.4).
 The net migration rate was +8.3 per 1,000 inhabitants in 2012 (Thuringian average: −0.8; national average: +4.6).
 The most important regions of origin of Erfurt migrants are rural areas of Thuringia, Saxony-Anhalt and Saxony as well as foreign countries like Poland, Russia, Syria, Afghanistan and Hungary.
 Erfurt is today one of the popular cities in former East Germany due to its universities and broadcasting companies.

 Like other cities within the area of former East Germany, foreigners account only for a small share of Erfurt's population: c.
-3.0 % are non-Germans by citizenship and overall 5.9 % are migrants (according to the 2011 European Union census).
+3.0 % are non-Germans by citizenship and overall 5.9% are migrants (according to the 2011 European Union census).

 Due to the official atheism of the former communist East German regime, most of the population is non-religious.
-14.8 % are members of the Evangelical Church in Central Germany and 6.8 % are Catholics (according to the 2011 EU census).
+14.8% are members of the Evangelical Church in Central Germany and 6.8% are Catholics (according to the 2011 EU census).
 The Jewish community consists of 500 members.
 Most of them migrated to Erfurt from Russia and Ukraine in the 1990s.